rodrigozr/sqs-grep/user-scripts.md

 };
 ```

-All hooks will be bound to the `SqsGrep` instance which is currently running, so hooks have access to all objects exposed by SqsGrep, such as:
+All hooks will be bound to the [SqsGrep](https://github.com/rodrigozr/sqs-grep/blob/master/src/sqs-grep.js) class instance which is currently running, so hooks have access to all objects exposed by SqsGrep, such as:
 * `options` - object containing all execution options
 * `log(message)` - function which logs something to the console, respecting the --silent command-line preference

+All hooks can also be defined as an **async function** or a function which returns a Promise and sqs-grep will properly handle them using `await`.

 # NodeJS `require()` support
-User scripts are free to `require()` standard NodeJS modules normally.
+User scripts are free to `require()` standard NodeJS modules normally, including local npm modules declared in an optional `package.json` file in the same directory of your script.

 User scripts can also call `sqs_grep_require()` to load custom modules included in sqs-grep
 [package.json](https://github.com/rodrigozr/sqs-grep/blob/master/package.json), under the `dependencies` section.